MXCzkEVM/Moonchain-Documentation/docs/Enhanced-Accessibility.md

 ## Cost Efficiency

 zkEVM also offers significant reductions in gas fees compared to the Ethereum mainnet.
 This cost-effectiveness makes Web3 applications and dApps more accessible.
 By adopting zkEVM, projects can lower operational costs and concentrate on their core functions.
-Additionally, zkEVM integration permits the use of MXC tokens for gas fees, thereby enhancing their utility and market demand.
+Additionally, zkEVM integration permits the use of Moonchain tokens for gas fees, thereby enhancing their utility and market demand.

 ## Privacy